 Cons:

 One step down from true crampons, Kahtoola Microspikes are the burliest traction devices entirely fit for running.
-First launched more than a decade ago, for many of us long-time runners, these were one of our first winter running traction devices.
-They worked great way back when, and with three incremental updates over the past decade, they continue to work great.
+First launched over a decade ago, these were one of our first winter running traction devices.
+They worked great then, and with three incremental updates over the past decade, they continue to work great.

-However, amongst all the strong traction device options today, these microspikes stand out for their bomber construction.
-Many of the iRunFar team use these regularly for running anywhere from the snowy streets of Silverton to the iced-up and snowy trails of the Grand Canyon, where a slip could be serious business, and after years and years of using them, they are still on their first and only pair.
+However, among all the strong traction device options today, these microspikes stand out for their bomber construction.
+Many of the iRunFar team regularly use these for running anywhere from the snowy streets of Silverton to the iced-up and snowy trails of the Grand Canyon, where a slip could be serious business.
+After years and years of using them, they are still on their first and only pair.

 View the full Kahtoola Microspikes review for more information.